Hair Loss Due To Medication

 • Anagen effluvium

-Telogen effluvium is a temporary hair loss that will usually go away once you’ve gotten adjusted to or changed your therapy.
+Telogen effluvium is a temporary hair loss that will usually disappear once you’ve adjusted to or changed your therapy.

 Anagen effluvium is a more permanent type of hair loss, and you’ll usually notice thinning hair on your head and other parts of the body, including eyebrows and eyelashes.
 Anagen effluvium is commonly associated with chemotherapy.